 Clamp up the entire top/rim connection for a dry test before applying glue.
-Make sure that the entire perimeter of the soundboard is in contact with the lining (except at the notches, of course).
+Make sure that the entire perimeter of the soundboard is in contact with the lining and that the braces scallop ends pass through the notches cle@nly.
 Discovering a misaligned notch in the lining after applying glue can ruin your whole day.

 Woody's method is to lay in the perflings with a minimum amount of Titebond glue and blue masking tape.
 After only a half hour the already-bent bindings can be laid in.
 Before the bindings are laid in on top of the perflings, however, one scarf joint is cut to join the treble and bass side bindings at the heel.
 Glue is applied to the rabbet on the upper bouts, then, the bindings are laid in and wrapped with twill tape.